 Assessment of student learning and academic outcomes is conducted through course and program assessments across student cohorts, individual courses, core and concentration areas, and at the program level to meet the Higher Learning Commission of the North Central Association's ten-year accreditation review.

-Finally, through SEHD and C-PEER partnership activities, input is continuously sought from current students, EdD program graduates, research partners, and the educational community about emergent and continuing issues that should be included in the EdD curriculum and learning activities.
+Finally, input is continuously sought from current students, EdD program graduates, research partners, and the educational community about emergent and continuing issues that should be included in the EdD curriculum and learning activities.

 Faculty Course Questionnaires